 |Basis – Bond vs Loan||Bond||Loan|

-|Definition||A bond is a kind of debt instrument.
-It is a way for the government or a company to raise money by selling, in effect, IOUs – with interest payments annually.||A loan is also another kind of a debt instrument, provided by a bank mostly private with a variable rate of interest.|
+|Definition||It is a kind of debt instrument.
+It is a way for the government or a company to raise money by selling, in effect, IOUs – with interest payments annually.||Loan is also another kind of a debt instrument, provided by a bank mostly private with a variable rate of interest.|

 |Interest rates||Government bond yields are likely to be low and are a safer investment.||Comparatively to Bond, the loan interest rates in most of the cases are higher and in case it’s an unsecured loan then its interest rate would be much higher.|

 |Source place||Bonds can be sold on bond markets to financial/public institutions.||Loans are sanctioned by the banks mostly.|

 |Ownership||Bonds are usually sold by the governments or the firms.||They are borrowed by corporates or individuals.|

 |Type of interest rate||Interest rates on bonds either could be fixed, variable, or there could be no interest either like in case of zero-coupon bonds which are issued at discount to the par and the difference is the taken as interest and are booked pro-rata basis.||Interest rates on loans are either fixed rates or variable rates that are linked with the base rate.|

 |Trading||Bonds that are sold and purchased at the bond markets and bond prices can move up and down like the stock prices.||Loans are generally fixed with the bank that has to lend it.|